juanfrans-courses/intro_computational_journalism/01_Excel_GoogleSheets_OpenRefine_PDFs/01_Excel_GoogleSheets_OpenRefine_PDFs.md

 * `=right(string, position_from_right)`
 * `=mid(string, position, number_of_characters_to_extract)`

+There are other ways of splitting or combining columns and text:
+* In Excel `Data/Text to Columns...` takes a block of text and splits it into two or more columns based on a given character or set of characters.
+* In Google Sheets you can right click on the column and choose `Split text to columns...`
+* To aggregate columns (or values) you can use the `concatenate` function.
+This function takes the following form: `=concatenate(text1, text2, text3...)`.
+The text here can be either hard-coded text or reference to a cell.

+Finally, to clean a table you can use the `Edit/Find/Replace...` function in Excel to replace all instances of a value (or lack of) with another value.
+This tool takes in wildcards (see below).

 ### Exercise 2 - Basic summary calculations
 Some of the basic summary calculations you can perform in Excel or Google Sheets are:
 * Mean: `=average(range)`